 Who should take this supplement?

-This supplement has a lot of great reviews, with many people saying that it helped with their bloating, stomach pain and other digestive issue related to stomach infections.
+Nested super enzymes supplement has a lot of great reviews with many people saying that it helped with their digestive issue related to stomach infections.

 #2.
 Digest Wise – Enzyme Supplement for Vegans

-It contains 10 enzymes which have been independently tested in the lab to show their effectiveness and exceeded in most cases what was on the label.
+It contains 10 enzymes which have been independently tested in the lab to show their effectiveness.

 Who should take this supplement?